 What is the purpose of adding baking soda to peanut brittle?

-Once the baking soda is added to the hot mixture it bubbles up and the mixture becomes somewhat airy.
-(You can see this in my recipe video below).
+Once you add the baking soda to the hot mixture, it bubbles up, and the mixture becomes somewhat airy.
 When the brittle sets, those air bubbles dry and give the candy its distinctive airy texture.